-I recently went to Minnesota to help my sweet Grandma Ingalls downsize and move in with her nephew Bob and his wife Margaret. ( I am SO jealous, but she didn’t think she could stand the Phoenix heat.
+Recently I went to Minnesota to help my sweet Grandma Ingalls downsize and move in with her nephew Bob and his wife Margaret. ( I am SO jealous, but she didn’t think she could stand the Phoenix heat.
 I don’t blame her.)
 To Grandmother’s House I Go.

 I also took some photographs of each piece of art and furniture that she wanted to move.
 Once all of the pieces were in place on the template, I taped each photo onto the wall where each item would go in the room.
 This is a great visual aid and my grandmother can instruct the movers on where to place things.